Ingila185/AntonPaarCaseStudy/README.md

 ## To Do / Issues

 - I need to make necessary data transformations (sampling, aggregation, windowing, etc.) to reduce the data points so that the graph is more understandble and trends are more readable.
+The graph accurately gets updated with successful /write API calling.

 ## Technologies / Frameworks